publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-template.md

 * licensing and intellectual property changes
 * controlling access to [codebase] assets such as hosting and project calendars

+Any active member of the community can request to become a product steering team member by asking the product steering team.
 Members are appointed by the current product steering team members.

 Changes in codebase governance can only be made with a super majority of the product steering team.

-### Decision making process
+## Decision-making process

-The default decision making process is lazy-consensus.
+The default decision-making process for both steering teams is lazy consensus.
 This means that any decision is considered supported by the team making it as long as no one objects.
 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.

 When a consensus cannot be found a team member can call for a majority vote on a decision.
-Every team member has 1 vote.
+Each team member has 1 vote.

 Many of the day-to-day project maintenance tasks can be done by a lazy consensus model.
 But the following items must be called to vote:

 * adding a team member (simple majority)
 * removing a team member (super majority)
-* changing the governance rules (this document) (super majority)
-* licensing and intellectual property changes (including new logos, wordmarks) (simple majority)
 * adding, archiving, or removing sub-projects (simple majority)
+* changing the governance rules (this document) (super majority of the product team)
+* licensing and intellectual property changes (including new logos, wordmarks) (simple majority of the product team)

-## Code of Conduct
+## Code of Conduct violations

 [codebase]'s Code of Conduct is explained in CODE_OF_CONDUCT.md [add link].

+We expect steering team members to follow our code of conduct like any other community member.
+If you have an issue with a steering team member, contact someone on the product steering team.

-If the possible violation involves a team member that member will be recused from voting on the issue.
-Such issues must be escalated to the product steering team contact, and the product steering team may choose to intervene.
+If a steering team member is involved in a possible code of conduct violation, that member will be recused from reviewing or voting on the issue.
 ```